 DMA had a non-responsive, disorganized, outdated website that was in need of a redesign.
 The client expressed a desire to revitalize the look and feel of their site and provide better user experience for their customers.

-- Simplifying and focusing on core content
+- To simplify and focus on core content

-- Updating the site’s aesthetics and functionality
+- Update the site’s aesthetics and functionality

-Evaluating Their Old Site
+Evaluation of Their Old Site

 The redesign of DMA’s website began with an evaluation of their old website.
 While attempting to navigate their old site, I was overwhelmed by the amount of information I had to look at all at once.
 There were too many links in the main navigation.
 The site felt confusing and overly complicated to look at.
 As a first time visitor, I wasn’t sure where to focus my attention first.
 I knew immediately that I wanted to simplify the site.
 I wanted visitors to have an easier time directing themselves throughout the site.